Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-tables.md

 ### Add a column that contains formulas

 The following code sample adds a new column to the table named **ExpensesTable** within the worksheet named **Sample**.
-The new column is added after all existing columns in the table, contains a header ("Type of the Day"), and uses a formula to populate each data cell in the column.
+The new column is added to the end of the table, contains a header ("Type of the Day"), and uses a formula to populate each data cell in the column.
 If the Excel host application where the code is running supports [requirement set](../../reference/requirement-sets/excel-api-requirement-sets.md) **ExcelApi 1.2**, the width of the columns and height of the rows are set to best fit the current data in the table.

 ```js
 Excel.run(function (context) {